 - Awarded tenders

-I find TenderSystem to be comprehensive because the system caters for system administrators, procurement staffs and the suppliers.
+I find TenderSystem to be comprehensive because the system caters to system administrators, procurement staff, and the suppliers.
 I liked the fact that suppliers are allowed to:

 - Submit quotations online